 Nanxiang’s stone streets lined with old-style wooden buildings lead you to two twin pagodas.
 These structures hearken back to the 1766 originals, but have since been rebuilt.

-Here you’ll see a curious scene.
 Out of the all-too-human desire to mitigate future misfortune, visitors have taken to tossing coins at the towers and landing it on the highest level possible in hopes of reaping the largest dose of luck.
-About 15 meters away from the pagodas sits an old brick well enclosed in a thick glass covering.
-The objective for this one is to slide a 1 kuai coin between the horizontal piece of glass and one of the vertical sides (the covering takes the shape of a large cube) and then blow out forcefully to dislodge the coin into the well below.
+About 15 meters away from the pagodas sits an old brick well enclosed in a thick, cube-like glass covering.
+The objective for this one is to slide a 1 kuai coin in the gap between the horizontal piece of glass and the top edge of one of the vertical sides and then blow on it forcefully to dislodge the coin into the well below.
 Believe what you will about luck, fate, or serendipity, but in China you work for it.

 No sweat, no 缘分 (yuan2fen4).